 Despite Al-Naft surprisingly leading the table for the majority of the season, Al-Quwa Al-Jawiya bounced back and lost only once all season to capture the league title.
 Jawiya will participate in the 2018 AFC Champions League if they pass the club licensing requirements, while Al-Naft have also secured continental qualification for the first time ever with a 1-0 win over Amanat Baghdad, clinching 2nd place which makes this the best season in their history.
 Al-Shorta fell to a 1-0 defeat to Al-Minaa in their game that saw them fall to 3rd, ahead of last season’s champions Al-Zawraa.

-The Iraqi FA Cup will resume in four days, with the final to be played on the 21st of August.
-Al-Quwa Al-Jawiya now have a chance to win the first ever treble in Iraqi football, as they are still in contention to win the 2017 AFC Cup.
+The Iraqi FA Cup will resume in four days, with the final to be played on the 22nd of August.
+Al-Quwa Al-Jawiya now have a chance to win a treble, as they are still in contention to win the 2017 AFC Cup.